withastro/astro/packages/integrations/image/README.md

 ## Installation

-Along with our integration, we recommending installing [sharp](https://sharp.pixelplumbing.com/) when appropriate.
+Along with our integration, we recommend installing [sharp](https://sharp.pixelplumbing.com/) when appropriate.

 The `@astrojs/image` default image transformer is based on [Squoosh](https://github.com/GoogleChromeLabs/squoosh) and uses WebAssembly libraries to support most deployment environments, including those that do not support sharp, such as StackBlitz and Netlify Edge.